Jimwi/ilets_words/day29/13 The Long, Dark Shadows of Plutocracy.md

 MAYOR MICHAEL BLOOMBERG: That’s our tax base.
 If we can find a bunch of billionaires around the world to move here, that would be a godsend, because that’s where the revenue comes to take care of everybody else.

-BILL MOYERS: But the mayor left something out.
-The super-rich who buy those `opulent` apartments and live in New York City less than half the year will pay no city income tax at all.
+BILL MOYERS: `But the mayor left something out.
+The super-rich who buy those opulent apartments and live in New York City less than half the year will pay no city income tax at all`.

 PAUL GOLDBERGER: And while those people still contribute in other ways to the city's economy, I'm sure they go out to expensive restaurants and buy theatre tickets and shop in fancy stores and do all those things, you only pay income tax if you're a resident, and they're not.